-Instead, focus on what you can change moving forward and set up baby steps or milestones to track your progress towards your money goals.
+Instead of looking back, focus on what you can change moving forward and set up baby steps or milestones to track your progress toward your money goals.
 Try using phrases like, “Let's work together to get out of this situation.”

 While you may think you have a reluctant spouse who does not want to plan, you may actually be dealing with someone who does not feel involved in the situation.

-Ask your spouse if they would like a more active role in the budgeting process; and if they say yes, then you may benefit from changing the way you approach the situation by sharing some of the financial responsibilities with them.
+Ask your spouse if they would like a more active role in the budgeting process.
+If they say yes, then you may benefit from changing the way you approach the situation by sharing some of the financial responsibilities with them.

-Often, one spouse will feel like the other is controlling all of the spending decisions, and feels like a child rather than an adult in the situation.
+Often, one spouse feels like the other is controlling all of the spending decisions, making them feel like a child rather than an adult in the situation.
 This may be especially true if one spouse gives the other an allowance.

 The Solution: Start Over

 Gather your actual bills and list your expenses and income together.
 Go over monthly expenses, your budget, and your financial goals.
 When looking at your budget, get your spouse’s take on how you should spend your remaining monthly income.
 Once they see the numbers in black and white, they may be more willing to stick to a budget or curb their spending.

 Plus, once they are involved in the process, they will be much more likely to participate in future budgeting and money discussions, since they had a say in the original plan.